MatthewThompsonIT/ticket-lifecycle/README.md

 - The SLA Plan is "Default SLA"
 - The Help Topic is "Report a Problem"
 - All of this needs to be changed as it does not match the urgency of the ticket
 - We want to change the ticket properties to:
+  - Priority: "Emergency"
   - SLA Plan: Sev-A (1 hour, 24/7)
   - Assigned To: Online Banking Department
   - Help Topic: "Report a Problem/ Business Critical Outage"
 - Click on the "SLA Plan:"
 - Change the SLA to: "SEV-A" as this is an urgent problem
 - For the description write: "Wide impact, customers are unable to do online banking."